aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/3.eks-pod-identity-deep-dive/index.en.md

 }
 ```

-The output from the above call `aws eks-auth assume-role-for-pod-identity` looks like below.
+An example output from the above call `aws eks-auth assume-role-for-pod-identity` is mentioned below just for reference.

 ```json
 {